codingphun/amazon-lex-customerservice-workshop/03_AmazonConnectIntegration/Readme.md

 	![ContactFlowNavigation](images/contact_flows_navigation.png)

 	> If you closed your browser window you can always re-open the Amazon Connect Contact Center Manager from the [Amazon Connect console](https://console.aws.amazon.com/connect/home?region=us-east-1).
-Just selct your Amazon connect instance and click on the **Login as administrator** button in the **Overview** section of the console.
+Just select your Amazon connect instance and click on the **Login as administrator** button in the **Overview** section of the console.

 1. In the top right corner select **Create contact flow** to open the contact flow editor